Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Alice is one of many women in the writing crew here at Pew Pew Tactical

-But it almost completely ignores the fact that many women want long guns for a variety of reasons, like hunting, home defense, competition, and just shooting for fun.
+But most are exclusively made up of handguns or only include a rifle or two, and almost completely ignores the fact that many women want long guns for a variety of reasons — like hunting, home defense, competition, and for fun.

 Today I’m going to help rectify the lack of recommendations by giving you a few recommendations for long guns that are great for women.